cn0047/stash/ed/php/README.md

 * Native Closures.
 * Nowdoc syntax is now supported, similar to Heredoc syntax, but with single quotes.
 * Constants can now be declared outside a class using the const keyword.
+* Class can implement two interfaces that specified a method with the same name.

 ####PHP 5.2.x